danspam/CombresJSSourceMaps/README.md

 Combres JS SourceMaps
 ===================

-Combres Javascript Minifier for Generating Sourcemaps based on the existing AjaxMin minifier but also generates sourcemaps for the compressed files.
+Combres Javascript Minifier for generating [sourcemaps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).
+The minifier is based on the existing AjaxMin minifier but it also generates sourcemaps for the compressed files when not in debug mode.

+## Usage

 Add add a new javascript minifier to your combres.xml: